escalopa/quran-recite-bot/README.md

 - 🌍 **Multi-language**: Supports English, Arabic, and Russian
 - 🎯 **AI-Powered Analysis**: Get instant feedback on your recitation
 - 📊 **Detailed Results**: Word-by-word analysis with operation codes (Correct, Substitution, Deletion, Insertion)
+- 🎙️ **Auto Audio Conversion**: Automatically converts Telegram voice messages (OGG) to WAV using FFmpeg
+- 📚 **Recording History**: View and manage all your recordings with paginated lists
+- 🔍 **Status Tracking**: Check the analysis status of your recordings in real-time
 - 💾 **State Management**: Uses Redis FSM to track user progress
 - 🎨 **User-friendly Interface**: Interactive keyboards for easy navigation
 - 🐳 **Docker Support**: Easy deployment with Docker Compose